bright/new-www/content/jobs/senior-backend-developer.md

 We support and share responsibility with the members of our team.
 We also actively take responsibility for our own self-development.
 Positive attitude, flexibility and teamwork are elemental parts of our success.
 Clients trust us to build things that work and we take that seriously.

-## about the role
+## **about the role**

 We are looking for **an experienced Backend Developer** who understands Java/Kotlin & Spring really well and who would like to **work with AWS on daily basis**.

 And what would you do?
-Develop and enhance innovative and robust backend application for one of our main clients.
-The application is an intelligent point-of-sale widely used in Israel and since 2016 successfully entering European market.
-We are responsible here for providing: backend server, web application, a set of mobile applications including the main POS app, customer facing application and the self-checkout application.
-In addition to development we are taking care of the management, testing and the maintenance of the system.
+Develop a backend application for an intelligent ePOS system that will be widely used in Israel.
+We are responsible here for providing backend server and a mobile Flutter POS app that will be integrated with several devices such as printers and payment terminals.

-Sounds exciting?
-We hope it does. 🧡

-## what you will do
+## **what you will do**

-* create high-quality backend applications
+* create high-quality backend application in Kotlin
 * participate in software code reviews
-* provide leadership on cross-functional projects
 * have a direct contact with clients and advise in their decision making process
+* improve internal web development processes
 * share knowledge with the rest of the team
-* improve internal web development processes

-## what we'd like to see
+## **preferred skills and qualifications**

 * at least 4-5 years of commercial programming experience (including min.
 3 years in backend development)
 * excellent problem solving and analytical thinking skills
-* very good working knowledge and deep understanding of Java/Kotlin
+* very good working knowledge and deep understanding of Kotlin
 * experience with Spring framework
-* experience with databases, in particular MySQL/PostgreSQL/Redshift
 * familiarity with AWS or other Cloud providers
 * advanced communications kills in English (both written and spoken))

-## we would also appreciate if you have
+## **we would also appreciate if you have**

-* experience with development in Node.js and PostgreSQL
+* experience with databases, in particular MySQL/PostgreSQL/Redshift
-* familiarity with Docker
-* familiarity with Agile and Lean methodologies
+* familiarity with agile methodologies

-## why join our Bright Inventions Team
+## **what you will find in our Bright Team 🧡**

-* opportunity to work on the international ePOS project in cooperation with one of the world’s top food ordering companies
-* flat structure and a real impact on the company growth
-* mentoring programme and regular 1:1 meetings
+* continuous feedback culture and 1:1 meetings
-* best practices such as Code Review, Pair programming or Continuous integration
+* clear career path wich includes skills you need to obtain a particular goal
+* flexible working hours and remote work possibility
-* 20-26 paid days off + extra days for Polish bank holidays regardless of the contract type
+* 26 paid days off + Polish bank holidays
-* office library with an extra budget for professional books
-* MultiSport and private medical package
+* MultiSport card and private medical package (PZU Zdrowie)
-* good equipment: MacBook and additional accessories
+* good equipment: we provide you with MacBook and additional accessories
-* flexible schedule and remote work possibility
+* internal workshops and dev's meetings
-* good localisation: Gdańsk Wrzeszcz with a parking space nearby
+* extra budget for training and library with professional books
-* Bright Day once a month for non-project stuff
+* one extra day for non-project stuff each month
-* team retreats once a quarter
-* weekly sport classes and Friday in-house yoga time
+* regular sports classes (running, biking, swimming) and yoga Fridays
-* board games evenings and weekly lunch roulette initiative
+* board games evenings, weekly lunch initiative, team retreats once a quarter